You are here

 Note: For consent applications related to other Essential Principles (different, or in addition to EP 13A), the normal processing fees of $500 for the first, and $100 for each subsequent ARTG entry/Application for Inclusion applies.

 Yes - In general, consent is only granted by the delegate of the Secretary for a maximum period of 2 years.
-However, as there is a change in the Australian regulations for patient information materials prior to the European Union regulations coming into effect concerning non-compliant patient information materials, consent for these applications will be granted up until 25 May 2024.

 No - If the device is part of an Application for Inclusion, you do not need to inform the Devices Applications Section of your application for consent.
 The TGA processes will ensure that the Devices Applications Section are informed about the consent application and progress of the decision.
 The Devices Applications Section will be advised when the notification is sent to the sponsor so there is no need for sponsors to contact them in this regard.